RoboCupAtHome/RuleBook/README.md

-RuleBook for RoboCup @Home 2019
+RuleBook for RoboCup @Home 2022
 ===============================

-The 2019 rulebook state is **FINAL**.

-Only spelling corrections and minor clarificatios may be merged from now on, as well as buffs to the scoresheets to enhance scoring.
-All work for the Rulebook of 2020 shall be pushed into to 2020/Rulebook.
+The 2022 rulebook is based on the 2019 notebook and is still in a **draft** stage.

 [On-the-fly compiled LaTeX version](http://latex.aslushnikov.com/compile?git=git://github.com/RoboCupAtHome/RuleBook.git&target=Rulebook.tex)